- Academic Promotions (Higher Education) Policy

 - The appeals committee will be appointed by the Vice-Chancellor and comprise of three senior members of academic staff.

-- The appeals committee will be provided with a full copy of the minutes and review the process that was followed by the relevant Faculty promotion committee in respect of the appellant’s application.
+- The appeals committee will be provided with a full copy of the minutes and review the process that was followed by the relevant School promotion committee in respect of the appellant’s application.
 The appeals committee will meet with the chair of the relevant committee.
 The principles of natural justice will be applied to any such review.

-- If the appeals committee concludes that there has been no breach of process and/or that natural justice was applied, then the Appeals Committee will advise the chair of the Faculty promotion committee and the appellant accordingly in writing.
+- If the appeals committee concludes that there has been no breach of process and/or that natural justice was applied, then the Appeals Committee will advise the chair of the School promotion committee and the appellant accordingly in writing.
 There will be no further right of appeal.

 - If the appeals committee concludes that there has been a breach of process and/or that natural justice was not applied, then the appeals committee will provide the chair of the relevant promotions committee with both reasons for the decision and all relevant documentation with a determination that the application be reconsidered.
 A new promotion committee will then be constituted in order to ensure that a fresh consideration of the application can occur and to reconsider the application according to any guidelines provided by the appeals committee.